SELab-2/OSOC-3/files/use_cases.md

 ### Description of steps

-1. the admin clicks on 'approve'
+1. the admin clicks on 'Accept'

 ### Description of alternative flows
 Deny coach:
-1. the admin clicks on 'deny'
+1. the admin clicks on 'Reject'
 2. remove the coach from the tool